5 ways to advertise on Facebook for $5 per day

 If you’ve already taken the time to create content & post it on your Facebook page, then chances are you want people to see it.
 Boosting a post is easy and can be finished in less time than it took to originally post the content.
 This process speeds up greatly, especially if you create a great set of custom audiences.
 Pre-defining all the audiences you want to target streamlines the advertising process, especially if you are a marketing team of one.

 Are you a brick-and-mortar business with an upcoming event?
 Do you have BOGO offers or discounts you’d like to promote?
 To the right of your “Status” box where you create your posts, you’ll see an “Offer, Event +” tab.
 Select it and you will be able to create an event or an offer that you’ll subsequently be able to promote just as you did above.

 When setting up your promotions, always remember to set a definite start & end date for the ad.
 This is the easiest way to control your spending for the ad campaign.
 Try running the ad for a few weeks and see what happens. $5/day is not going to drive tons of traffic, but it will generate data that you can review later.

 If you’re thinking of running a few different promotions, I would suggest trying different audiences with each promotion to see which audience is receptive to your content.
 This data will be valuable later once you are ready to go beyond the $5/day model.

 Wait?
-You think $5/day is too much?
+Do you think $5/day is too much?
 Never fear!

 Facebook has a minimum required daily spend of $1.
 This isn’t going to do much more than organic traffic, but it will do something.
 At $1/day, I can’t think of a better way to spend your cash-strapped marketing budget than with Facebook Ads.